biometricITC/cPP-biometrics/4_Methodology/BS SD.md

 5.2 ADV: Development
 --------------------------

+The design information about the TOE may be contained in the AGD guidance available to the end user as well as the TSS portion of the ST, and any required supplementary information required by \[BScPP\] that is not to be made public.
+\[SD\] defines required supplementary information that is necessary for EAs.

 ### 5.2.1 Basic Functional Specification (ADV_FSP.1)

-The work units and relevant EAs for this assurance component focus on understanding the graphical user interfaces for mobile biometric enrolment and verification, and management of biometric templates.

-This \[SD\] assumes that those interfaces are described in the AGD documentation, including online assistance, prompts or warning provided by the TOE.
-Therefore no additional “functional specification” documentation is necessary if AGD documentation include enough information required by the work units and EAs.
+The functional specification describes the TOE Security Functions Interfaces (TSFIs).
+It is not necessary to have a formal or complete specification of these interfaces.
+Additionally, because TOEs conforming to \[BScPP\] will necessarily have interfaces to the mobile device that are not directly invokable by TOE users, there is little point specifying that such interfaces be described in and of themselves since only indirect testing of such interfaces may be possible.

+For \[BScPP\], the EAs for this family focus on understanding the interfaces presented in the TSS in response to the functional requirements and the interfaces presented in the AGD guidance.
+No additional “functional specification” documentation is necessary to satisfy the EAs specified in this \[SD\].

-When evaluating AGD documentation, the evaluator performs the work units as presented in the CEM, taking the following application notes into account.
+When evaluating ADV_FSP.1, the evaluator performs the work units as presented in the CEM, taking the following application notes into account.

 #### Application note for ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3

 *SFR-supporting and SFR-enforcing TSFI* can be interpreted as "any TSFIs through which the user can enrol and verify his/herself, and access any biometric data including templates".

-The evaluator shall examine the purpose, method of use and parameters (if any) of these TSFIs described in AGD documentation as required by ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3.
+The evaluator shall examine the purpose, method of use and parameters (if any) of these TSFIs as required by ADV_FSP.1-1, ADV_FSP.1-2 and ADV_FSP.1-3.

 #### Application note for ADV_FSP.1-4

-If AGD documentation doesn't describe all available interfaces including, for example, any secret codes or hidden menu used for diagnostic purposes or testing, the developer shall provide *rationale for the implicit categorisation of interfaces as SFR-non-interfering* that explain;
+If AGD guidance doesn't describe all available interfaces including, for example, any secret codes or hidden menu used for diagnostic purposes or testing, the developer shall provide *rationale for the implicit categorisation of interfaces as SFR-non-interfering* that explain;

-a)  type of interfaces that are not described in AGD documentation
+a)  type of interfaces that are not described in AGD guidance

 b)  rationale why those interfaces are not directly or indirectly
     related to the enforcement of SFRs